AlisaLyskova/APOBEC_mutagenesis_MPXV/README.md

 	4.3. simulation.py runs simulation for each sample

 	    OUTPUT:

 	    1) simulations_shares.csv - dataframe with real and simulated number of positions that were mutated in the genome and the share of these positions from potential ones

 	    Plots were made using MPXV_APOBEC.ipynb, are located in output_files/pictures/simulation_shares/

 	    2) simulations_Nreads_positions.csv - file with potential targets coordinate and real and simulated number of reads for each position in sample

 	    Plots were made using MPXV_APOBEC.ipynb, are located in output_files/pictures/simulation_Nreads/

-	4.4. - get positions with the greatest and the least number of reads in real sample
+	    File simulations_Nreads_positions.csv was processed in MPXV_APOBEC.ipynb and positions with the greatest and the least number of reads n samples were found.

 	    OUTPUT:

 	    1) position_with_the_greatest_Nreads.csv

 	    2) positions_with_the_greatest_simulated_Nreads.csv